ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 Committing the VRA configuration only changes the running configuration.
 It does not change the configuration used at boot time.
 If access is lost to the VRA due to a configuration change, rebooting the VRA (from the IBM Cloud UI) will return the VRA to the previous save of the default boot configuration file.
 This could be from some time previously.

 Only  save the configuration to the default system configuration file when you are satisfied that the changes perform the desired effect and do not affect operation or access to the VRA.
-Save the configuration to the default boot configuration file.
+Then save the configuration to the default boot configuration file.

 If it is desired to return to a previous working configuration, by default the last 20 commit points can be viewed, compared or restored.
 See the [Vyatta Network OS Basic System Configuration Guide[(https://console.bluemix.net/docs/infrastructure/virtual-router-appliance/vra-docs.html#supplemental-vra-documentation) for more details of commiting and saving the configuration.